Cyber-Chic/nasa/README.md

 https://exoplanets.nasa.gov/exoplanet-watch/about-exoplanet-watch/overview/
 <br>
 # How Do I Conduct My Research?
-I use EXOTIC (Exoplanet Timing Interpretation Code) software to analyze data by generating reports and visual light curves.
-I then send this to the American Association of Variable Star Observers (AAVSO).
+By using EXOTIC (Exoplanet Timing Interpretation Code) Python software to analyze data, generate reports, and create visual light curves.
+I then send them to the American Association of Variable Star Observers (AAVSO).
 Exoplanet Watch incorporates this data into their Exoplanet Watch Results.
 <br>
 https://exoplanets.nasa.gov/exoplanet-watch/how-to-contribute/checklist/
 <br>